Love Letter Kill Shot

 Love Letter Kill Shot is the twelfth studio album by Christian rock group Disciple.
-It is the seventh album by the band to be produced by Travis Wyrick, and was mixed and mastered by Zeuss (Demon Hunter, War of Ages, Iced Earth, Queensryche).
-The album was released on September 13th, 2019.
+It is the seventh album by the band to be produced by Travis Wyrick, and was mixed and mastered by Zeuss (Demon Hunter, War of Ages, Iced Earth, Queensrÿche).
+The album was released on September 13, 2019.
 "Love Letter Kill Shot is nothing like our past albums," vocalist Kevin Young told New Release Today in an interview about the album, "It's nothing like Attack or Long Live the Rebels or Vultures or O God Save Us All or Horseshoes & Handgrenades.
 It's so different.
 The music is different.
 The lyrics are different.
 The way that we're saying things are different.
 But, the vision is the same.
 I guess we were able to tap into creativity and freshness that we've never been able to tap into before.
 It's very, very exciting for us."